 - [*] Password Management for Browser: bitwarden

 Additional Software & Services:

 These are links to software and services that I would consider to be more specialized or advanced, requiring some additional set up and configuration time when compared to the vital ones listed above.

 - [*] Reduce Tracking via Deleting Cookies: Cookie AutoDelete

 - Obtaining Bitcoins (NOT privacy-friendly, more user-friendly): Gemini

-- Obtaining Bitcoins (more privacy-friendly, less user-friendly): LocalBitcoins – Note that I have not personally used this service, and am basing this recommendation off of the general sentiment of Reddit’s Bitcoin community.
+- Obtaining Bitcoins (more privacy-friendly, less user-friendly): LocalBitcoins – Note that I have not personally used this service, and am basing this recommendation off of the general sentiment of Reddit’s (fairly toxic) Bitcoin community.

 - Storing Bitcoins: Trezor and Ledger

 - Storing “significant” amounts of Monero: Monero Offline Wallet and eventually Ledger